 '''

 Not run:

 myLoad <- champ.load(directory=system.file("extdata",package="ChAMPdata"))

 myCNA <- champ.CNA()

+End(Not run)

 '''

-champ.DMP
+champ.DMP 9

-Identify Differential Methylation Positions (DMP) and Numeric Covariate related CpGs in Illumina HumanMethylation450 or Human-MethylationEPIC data.
+champ.DMP Identify Differential Methylation Positions (DMP) and Numeric (~ Covariate related CpGs in Illumina HumanMethylation450 or Hum an- MethylationEPIC data.

 New modification: champ.DMP() can now find numeric variable related CpGs, and do pairwise comparision between more than 2 phenotypes' covariate.
 This function would use limma package to calculate differential methylation probes between two phenotypes.
-Or use linear regression model to calcuate CpGs related with certain variables.
-Now in new version champ.DMP() we still have compare.group parameter, but if compare.group is NULL, and user's pheno variable contains more than 2 phenotypes, champ.DMP() would calculate pairwise DMP between each pair of them.
+Or use linear regression model to calculate CpGs related with certain variables.
+Now in new version champ.DMP() we still have compare group parameter, but if compare group is NULL, and user's pheno variable contains more than 2 phenotypes, champ.DMP() would calculate pairwise DMP between each pair of them.
 Note that the result of champ.DMP() would be used as inpute of champ.GSEA() and DMP.GUI() function, thus we suggest user not change the internal structure of the result of champ.DMP() function.